Curfew-like restrictions imposed in IHK

 The two leaders, earlier in the day, had warned the Indian government against abrogation of Article 35A and Article 370, which gives special status to Kashmiris.

-The National Conference President, Farooq Abdullah, reading out a resolution adopted at a meeting of regional parties, said they have decided to send delegations to meet the president, prime minister and leaders of various political parties to apprise them about the consequences of any attempt to abrogate Article 370 and Article 35A of the constitution or carry out delimitation of constituencies or trifurcating the state.
+National Conference president Farooq Abdullah, reading out a resolution adopted at a meeting of regional parties, said they have decided to send delegations to meet the president, the prime minister and leaders of various political parties to apprise them about the consequences of any attempt to abrogate Article 370 and Article 35A of the constitution or carry out delimitation of constituencies or trifurcating the state.

 Authorities also snapped mobile internet services across Held Kashmir late in the night, according to Indian media.